You've found an area that we don't have tips for yet.

 Use your voice to call friends, family, and businesses.

-multiple contacts named "Jordan", Google will ask you to specify which one.
-Reply by saying
+have multiple contacts named "Jordan", Google will ask you to specify which one.
+Reply by

-"Call my boss".
-The first time you use a nickname, Google will ask you which number you
+or "Call my boss".
+The first time you use a nickname, Google will ask you which number

 Text without your thumbs